Island Hopping across the Calamian Island Group

 The Calamian Group of Islands, also called the Calamianes, consist of over 80 islands and islets.
 Some of them are still deserted and unpopulated.

 The most famous ones are located in Gutob Bay, the western part of the Calamianes.
-These islands include Calumbuyan Island, which offers the most beautiful coral reef of the Calamian Group, Malcatop Island, North Cay, Debutonay Island, Malajon Island (also known as Black Island) with its beautiful caves, as well as Talampulan with its fishing village, better known as Panlaitan.
+These islands include Calumbuyan Island, which offers the most beautiful coral reef of the Calamian Group, Malcapuya Island, Banana Island, North and South Cay, Debutonay Island, Malajon Island (also known as Black Island) with its beautiful caves, as well as Talampulan with its fishing village, better known as Panlaitan.

 Cruising through Gutob Bay gives you the feeling of being at the end of the world.
 And maybe behind the last island far away at the horizon, there is a giant waterfall flowing down the edge of the world.